nerva-project/nerva-docs/docs/about.md

 # Technical Specifications
 - Name: NERVA
 - Ticker: XNV
-- Hash algorithm: Cryptonight-Adaptive (Proof-Of-Work)
+- Hash algorithm: CryptoNight-Adaptive v6 (Proof-of-Work)
 - Difficulty algorithm: LWMA
-- Total Supply: 18.44 million coins + tail emission (Tail emission started in late 2021)
+- Total Supply: 18.44 million coins + tail emission (tail emission reached in early 2021)
 - Initial Block Reward: 70 XNV
 - Current Block Reward: 0.3 XNV
 - Emission Speed: 18
 - Block Time: 60 seconds
 - Maturity: 20 blocks
-- Premine: 1.05% (193,861 XNV)
+- Premine: 1% (180,000 XNV)
 - Ring size: 5 (fixed for all transactions)
+- Latest hard fork: v13 at block 4,320,000 (July 2026)
+- Current version: 0.3.0.0 "Legacy Remade"

 NERVA forked from Monero and had its genesis block on May 1st, 2018.
 The official NERVA blockchain explorer can be found [here][nerva-explorer-link].
 Additional network statistics are available on [Nodemap][nerva-website-link].

 <hr>

 # Premine
-A premine of 180,000 coins was included in the genesis block.
-Additionally, each of the 3 seed nodes in place at launch were each mining on 1 CPU core as a temporary measure to establish the network.
-The first 200 blocks were mined, bringing the total funds in the dev wallet to 193,861 XNV.
-This results in a premine of slightly over 1% of the total supply (pre tail emission).
+A premine of 180,000 coins, roughly 1% of the total supply, was included in the genesis block and went to NERVA's original creator, who stepped away from the project in 2021.
+NERVA has been run entirely by its community ever since.

 <hr>

 # CryptoNight-Adaptive
 The CryptoNight-Adaptive algorithm was developed for NERVA.
-The idea is quite simple: create a hash algorithm that changes automatically at regular intervals to break support for ASICS, mining pools, and GPU software, making solo-mining with a daemon and wallet the most efficient viable option.
+The idea is quite simple: create a hash algorithm that changes automatically to break support for ASICs, mining pools, and GPU software, making solo-mining with a daemon and wallet the most efficient viable option.
 The initial release was based on the Monero v7 algorithm, with a few changes.
 First, the scratchpad was halved, like CryptoNight Lite.
 Second, we adapted the ASIC resistant changes from Alloy (XAO) which changes the number of mixing iterations every block.
-The number of mixing iterations is automatically incremented every block and reset every 1024 blocks.
+The number of mixing iterations was automatically incremented every block and reset every 1024 blocks.

+### CryptoNight-Adaptive v6 (hard fork v13, July 2026)
+Hard fork v13 replaced the mixing-iteration approach with a substantially stronger design, CryptoNight-Adaptive v6.
+Rather than tweaking a fixed hashing routine, each block now derives a random program that a small virtual machine executes against an 8 MB scratchpad.
+Three properties work together:

+- **Random per-block program**: every block generates a fresh sequence of instructions, so there is no fixed circuit for an ASIC or FPGA to bake into silicon.
+- **8 MB scratchpad with dependent memory access**: memory reads chain off previous results (pointer chasing), making the work memory-latency-bound.
+This kills the parallelism GPUs rely on and keeps per-core hashrate even across ordinary CPUs.
+- **Blockchain-seed dependency**: the program seed is tied to chain data, so a miner must hold a local copy of the blockchain to mine.
+This is what makes pool mining architecturally impractical.

+The net effect is that a typical CPU is competitive, and specialized or centralized mining gains little advantage.
+Because the v6 hash is heavier than the previous algorithm, network hashrate figures after the fork are far lower in raw H/s while security is unchanged; difficulty simply readjusts to the new algorithm.

 You can read more about our algo on [CryptUnit website][nerva-cryptunit-algo-link].

 <hr>

 # Solo Mining